anitschke/go-nixplay/README.md

 behavior.
 At some point I may look into resolving this issue but I doubt many people will run into this issue/limitation.

+### Name Encoding
+//xxx add comment about encoding of names

 ## Testing
 This library contains tests to ensure that all APIs are working correctly.
 To make this possible a test Nixplay account needs to be used.
 At the start of